 Answered By: Darcy Gervasio

-The Library is divided into three areas or zones by noise level: Silent, Quiet, and Group.
+The Library is divided into three study zones by noise level: Silent, Quiet, and Group.
 See this map of study zone locations and review the rules for each zone

 Please respect the rules of each study zone and be mindful of your peers.
 While the library staff will do its best to enforce this policy, we need the cooperation of the entire community.